 Going in the other direction, some people who develop substance use disorders end up with depression symptoms as they struggle to control what have become uncontrollable lives.

 No matter which came first, our goal is to treat both issues so that you can lead a happy and productive life again.

 Treating both problems

-At Tres Vistas, we offer the tools you need to break free from your substance use disorder, including detox, residential treatment, and intensive outpatient programs.
+At Tres Vistas, we offer the tools you need to break free from your substance use disorder with our intensive outpatient programs.